 Dog temperament evaluation

-Continuing education in service dog training and
+Continuing education in service dog training

 OFF-LEASH DOG PARK

 Our off-leash dog park is located at 1230 16th Avenue in Vero Beach, Florida.
 Applications are available to all dogs that are inoculated, neutered and social.
 Orientations are scheduled by appointment.
 Call 772-567-8969 or e-mail us at firstname.lastname@example.org to schedule an orientation appointment.

 Application Cost: $100/Year; Scholarships may be available to those who qualify.

 Park Hours: The Off-Leash Dog park is equipped with lighting for after dark usage.

 Educational Programs for the Community are offered at the Dog Park by providing a safe, clean environment for dogs and their owners.
 A dog park also promotes responsible pet ownership.
 It is a model for governmental organizations to emulate in our city, county, state, and nation.
 Educational workshops on dog obedience and behavior further the Dogs For Life mission.

 Dogs For Life's Dog Park in Vero Beach received the TC Palm's Readers Choice Award for 2013 for responsible pet ownership that benefits not only the dog and owner, but the entire community.

 Vero Beach, FL